-Green LED 1 flashes to indicate proper 24VAC and continues to flash unless BC is open, control switch is moved to the "OFF" position, or appliance is unplugged.
+Green LED 1 flashes to indicate proper 24VAC and continues to flash unless TBC or THCB X1 relay are open, control switch is moved to the "OFF" position, or appliance is unplugged.

 2) LED 2 Freeze

 Green LED 2 (PM) turns on at freeze cycle initiation and turns off at freeze cycle termination.